 Private selling of marijuana is illegal according to the cannabis laws in Colorado, however, adults over the age of 21 are allowed to gift up to one ounce or around 30 grams of cannabis to another user as long as it is not in exchange for money or other items of value.

 How to Register as a Medical Marijuana User?

 Qualifying patients can register for a medical marijuana identification card.
 Some may ask why would this be necessary when marijuana is legal for all adults over the age of 21.
 Still, according to the cannabis laws in Colorado, it is a good thing to register as a medical user since you will be paying less tax on marijuana products.
 While the tax for recreational marijuana is set at 15%, for medical marijuana is much lower and currently at 2.9%.
 Medical marijuana users are also entitled to larger possession limits.
 Bottom line, if qualifying patients do not want to go through the procedure of registering as medical marijuana users, they can always freely purchase cannabis in state-licensed dispensaries if they are over the age of 21.

 Medical Marijuana Identification Card Colorado via Mass Roots

 Medical marijuana users who are under the age of 21 need to register for a medical marijuana identification card and an adult caregiver needs to be appointed who will be able to purchase marijuana on their behalf.

-The state of Colorado has a medical marijuana registry which issues these medical marijuana identification cards.
+The state of Colorado has a medical marijuana registry that issues these medical marijuana identification cards.
 There is also an online database of all patients and their caregivers.
 Patients and caregivers must apply for a medical marijuana identification card themselves, while minors need to go through the application process together with their parent or legal guardian and two caregivers need to be appointed at the time of the application.